-At your first appointment in our office we will take any necessary radiographs (x-rays).
+At your first appointment in our office, we will take any necessary radiographs (x-rays).
 A comprehensive examination will be completed, including an oral cancer screening.
-We will review your referral form and any radiograpahs taken by your general dentist.
+We will review your referral form and any radiographs taken by your general dentist.
 Your health and pain history will also be thoroughly reviewed.
 Dr. Ber or Dr. Gaudet will then explain your diagnosis and discuss your treatment options.

 Please assist us by providing the following information at the time of your consultation.